amendlik/salt-gen-resource/README.md

                         retrive grains.
 Default value is grains.items but this could be different if mine function aliases are used.
   --grains=GRAINS       Override the default list of grains mapped to Rundeck
-                        node tags.
+                        node attributes.
 The default list is: os, os_family, osrelease, osmajorrelease, saltversion, virtual,
                         manufacturer.
   --add-grains=ADD_GRAINS
-                        Add grains to the default list of grains mapped to Rundeck node tags.
+                        Add grains to the default list of grains mapped to Rundeck node attributes.
 Multiple grains may be specified when separated by a space or comma.
 Grains that are nested in a dictionary can be matched by adding a colon for each level that is traversed.
-The following grains may not be added because they conflict with Rundeck expected attributes: hostname, osName,
+The following grains may not be added because they conflict with Rundeck expected attributes: hostname,
-                        osVersion, osFamily, osArch.
+                        osName, osVersion, osFamily, osArch.
   --ignore-grains=IGNORE_GRAINS
-                        Remove grains from the default list of grains mapped to Rundeck node tags.
+                        Remove grains from the default list of grains mapped to Rundeck node attributes.
 Multiple grains may be specified when separated by a space or comma.

   Target Options:
     Target selection options.